Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

 ```

-Now, this is now the transition function of the state machine, which corresponds to the mkGameValidator that we created earlier.
+Now, this is now the transition function of the state machine, which corresponds to the ```mkGameValidator``` that we created earlier.

 And so it takes:

-- The game and now as wesaw in the definition of state machine, - - - The state datum.
+- The game and now as we saw in the definition of state machine,  the state datum.
 This is a pair basically consisting of the datum and the value.
 - The redeemer
 - Then we must return nothing if it's not allowed, and a pair of new state and constraints on the transaction.

-Now let's try to compare the transition function of the state machine to the make game mkGameValidator of our first version of the game.
+Now let's try to compare the transition function of the state machine to the make game ```mkGameValidator``` of our first version of the game.

 ```haskell
 mkGameValidator :: Game -> BuiltinByteString -> BuiltinByteString -> GameDatum -> GameRedeemer -> ScriptContext -> Bool